 Patient service revenues and tuition revenues have increased as a percentage of total revenues as well as in absolute dollars, driven by growth in UW Medicine operations, and increasing tuition rates, respectively.
 The percentage of revenues from state support has declined precipitously over the last ten years, from a high of 15% of total revenues in 2003 to 5% of total revenues in 20132.
 "Other" includes unrealized gains and losses on investments, which have been rather volatile over the past several years.

 1,2 Note: 2011 results include Northwest Hospital.
-2012 results include Northwest Hospital and Valley Medical Center.
+2012 and 2013 results include Northwest Hospital and Valley Medical Center.

 UW honored for quality, efficiency and service by national organization

 The University of Washington was one of two universities that received national recognition for "best practices that have broad impact within the higher education community."
 MORE>